Hurricane Preparedness: What Are The Essential Things To Prepare

 3. Look out for downed or unstable trees, poles, and power lines.

-4. Do not remove heavy debris by yourself.
+4. Do not remove heavy debris alone.
 Wear gloves and sturdy, thick-soled shoes to protect your hands and feet.

 5. Do not drink tap water unless authorities say it is safe.

-6. Continue listening to NOAA Weather Radio or the local news for the latest updates.
+6. Continue listening to the latest updates on NOAA Weather Radio or the local news.

 7. Stay alert for extended rainfall and subsequent flooding even after the hurricane or tropical storm has ended.